 On Monday, February 5, 2018, Virginia Wing, one of the most iconic figures in Winsor's long history, passed away at age 94.
 Reflections from dear friends as well as a video from the celebration of her life, held on Sunday, March 11, are now available online.

 On Monday, February 5, 2018, the Winsor community lost one of its legendary leaders with the passing of Virginia Wing at age 94.
 While those who knew her best will have more to share, the following tribute offers a brief glimpse of what she meant to the school.
 The Boston Globe shared its own glimpse of her remarkable life in a Feb.
 18 obituary.
-Plans are underway for a celebration of her life, to be held at Winsor on Sunday, March 11, at 1 p.m.
-Please watch for details.
+A celebration of her life, to be held at Winsor on Sunday, March 11, at 1 p.m.
+Please click here for details.
 Information about memorial gifts is included below, in accordance with her wishes.

 Virginia Wing will forever be a part of the Winsor School, as it was a part of her life for more than 65 years.
 One of the most iconic figures in Winsor's long history, she served the prominent Boston girls' school for 36 years before retiring as director in 1988.
 In more than three decades since, she was an ongoing presence, gracing the school at official ceremonies and at annual lectures in her honor and, with her extraordinary memory, keeping alive the school's storied past.

 Miss Wing was born in Springfield, Massachusetts, in 1923, but spent much of her childhood in Denver, Colorado, where she graduated from the Kent School for Girls in 1941.
 She earned her A.B. degree from Smith College in 1945 with a major in philosophy and a minor in English.
 At Smith, already a clear leader, she was the president of both the Student Government and of the Athletic Association.